-I look at my watch.
+I looked at my watch.
 "Well, it's almost eight now."

 "I know.
 That's why I have to speak with him."

 "Hang on."
 I got out of the car and walked up to the house.
-I open the door.
+I opened the door.
 Something bad had obviously just been said because both men were silent.

 "What is it Audrey?" dad asked me.

 "Sorry, it's Jack.
 It's urgent," I said.